Azure/Accelerator-Gaming/Game Server Hosting/Terraform/Azure Kubernetes Service/README.md

-# Deploying Game Server Hosts with Azure Kubernetes Services
+# Deploying Game Server Hosts with Azure Kubernetes Services in Terraform

 ## Table of Contents